FAQ:

 Q: Can an owners rent out their units?

 A: Yes.
 The owner or rental agent should give a copy of the rules and regulations to the tenant.
 The owner should give a copy of the lease to the property management company along with contact information.
-The owner is responsible for the tenant: For example, if a tenant repeatedly leaves his dog out without a leash, the fines are levied against the unit owner.
+The owner is responsible for the tenant: For example, if a tenant repeatedly leaves his dog out without a leash, any Longmeadow Association-imposed fines would be levied against the unit owner.

 Alterations to the exterior or interior of your unit